bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

 #### Step 10

-`vwgen`, the VxWireGuard-Generator tool, can be used to parse and extract from the Master Config file (ciabvpn.conf), each Node’s individual WireGuard/VxLAN Config file.
+`vwgen`, the VxWireGuard-Generator tool, can be used to parse and extract from the Master Config file (`ciabvpn.conf`), each Node’s individual WireGuard/VxLAN Config file.
 Note: Repeat this for each Node or create a script to loop and do it for you

 **Example:**

-Use vwgen to extract each Node’s FRR config file from the Master config file.
+Use vwgen to extract each Node’s WireGuard config file from the Master config file.

     vwgen showconf ciabmesh node1 \> node1.conf
     vwgen showconf ciabmesh node2 \> node2.conf